-The CAISO will develop the annual comprehensive Transmission Plan and approve transmission upgrades or additions using a Transmission Planning Process with three (3) phases.
+The CAISO will develop the annual comprehensive Transmission Plan and approve transmission upgrades or additions using a shall perform the CAISO's Transmission Planning Process with three (3) phases.
 In Phase 1, the CAISO will develop and complete the Unified Planning Assumptions and Study Plan and, in parallel, begin development of a conceptual statewide plan.
 In Phase 2, the CAISO will complete the comprehensive Transmission Plan.
-In Phase 3, the CAISO will evaluate proposals to construct and own specific transmission upgrade or addition elements specified in the comprehensive Transmission Plan.
+In Phase 3, the CAISO will evaluate proposals to construct and own specific transmission upgrade or addition elements specified in the comprehensive Transmission Plan on an annual cycle in accordance with the terms of this CAISO Tariff, the Transmission Control Agreement, and the Business Practice Manual.
 The Transmission Planning Process shall, at a minimum:

-- (a) Coordinate and consolidate in a single plan the transmission needs of the CAISO Balancing Authority Area for maintaining the reliability of the CAISO Controlled Grid in accordance with Applicable Reliability Criteria and CAISO Planning Standards, in a manner that promotes the economic efficiency of the CAISO Controlled Grid and considers federal and state environmental and other policies affecting the provision of Energy. - (b) Reflect a planning horizon covering a minimum of ten (10) years that considers previously approved transmission upgrades and additions, Demand Forecasts, Demand-side management, capacity forecasts relating to generation technology type, additions and retirements, and such other factors as the CAISO determines are relevant. - (c) Seek to avoid unnecessary duplication of facilities and ensure the simultaneous feasibility of the CAISO Transmission Plan and the transmission plans of interconnected Balancing Authority Areas, and otherwise coordinate with regional and sub-regional transmission planning processes and entities, including interconnected Balancing Authority Areas. - (d) Identify existing and projected limitations of the CAISO Controlled Grid's physical, economic or operational capability or performance and identify transmission upgrades and additions, including alternatives thereto, deemed needed to address the existing and projected limitations.
+- (a) Coordinate and consolidate in a single plan the transmission needs of the CAISO Balancing Authority Area for into a single plan, which will be assessed on the basis of maintaining the reliability of the CAISO Controlled Grid in accordance with Applicable Reliability Criteria and CAISO Planning Standards, in a manner that promotes the economic efficiency of the CAISO Controlled Grid and considers federal and state environmental and other policies affecting the provision of Energy. - (b) Reflect a planning horizon covering a minimum of ten (10) years that considers previously approved transmission upgrades and additions transmission enhancements and expansions, Demand Forecasts, Demand-side management, and capacity forecasts relating to generation technology type, additions and retirements, and such other factors as the CAISO determines are relevant. - (c) Seek to avoid unnecessary duplication of facilities and ensure the simultaneous feasibility of the CAISO Transmission Plan and the transmission plans of interconnected Balancing Authority Areas, and otherwise coordinate with regional and sub-regional transmission planning processes and entities, including interconnected Balancing Authority Areas. in accordance with Section 24.8. - Identify existing and projected limitations of the CAISO Controlled Grid's physical, economic or operational capability or performance and identify transmission upgrades and additions, including alternatives thereto, deemed needed in accordance with Section 24.1 to address the existing and projected limitations.

-- Account for any effects on the CAISO Controlled Grid of the interconnection of Generating Units, including an assessment of the deliverability of such Generating Units in a manner consistent with CAISO interconnection procedures.
+(e) Account for any effects on the CAISO Controlled Grid of the interconnection of Generating Units on the Distribution System under the Wholesale Distribution Access Tariffs of the Participating TOs, including an assessment of the deliverability of such Generating Units in a manner consistent with CAISO interconnection procedures. on a basis comparable to the Deliverability Assessment performed under Appendix U or Appendix Y, as applicable

-- 24.2.1 [NOT USED]

 - 24.2.2 [NOT USED]

 - 24.2.3 [NOT USED]

 - 24.2.4 [NOT USED]

+- 24.2.5 [NOT USED]